jlumpe/pycyt-old/README.md

 # pycyt

-**pycyt** is a Python API for the analysis of high-throughput flow cytometry data.
+**pycyt** is a Python package for the analysis of high-throughput flow cytometry data.

 It is currently in the early stages of development.
 See below for a list of current and planned features.